-He said he was “disgusted that students are being used as the meat in the sandwich.
+Today is the second full day of striking and Mr Powell said he is “disgusted that students are being used as the meat in the sandwich.

-“On the first day of strike action in September they even picketed our graduation ceremony which sought to ruin a very important day for students and their families.
-It also displayed their deliberate intention to involve students in an argument that should be kept between the union and the employer.
+“In September they even picketed our graduation ceremony which sought to ruin a very important day for students and their families.

 “The Students’ Association has tried to get the issues resolved with minimal effect on students.
 We have contacted the TEU numerous times to request meetings so that we can inform our students and the TEU have refused to meet with us.”